NifalNizar/jitsi_meet_local/jitsi_meet_local/README.md

 </html>
 ```
 *Note*
-See usage example in jitsi_meet plugin
+See usage example in jitsi_meet_local plugin

 <a name="join-a-meeting"></a>